Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 battlefield for strategic advantage, or to intimidate your foes through physical prowess.

-Maneuvers also include a type of Attack—but ones that are focused more on putting your foe on edge, rather than dealing a killing blow.
+Maneuvers also include a type of Attacks—but ones that are focused more on putting your foe on edge, rather than dealing a killing blow.
 These Manuever Attacks that hit (a roll above the DV), would only deal superficial harm to the player: a cut on a cheek to dishearten and